Tançica

-The Tançica /sq/ also spelled Tančica or Arnautka (meaning "the Albanian") was a distinctive type of smoothbore musket utilizing a miquelet lock produced and widely used throughout the Balkans and the Ottoman Empire from the 18th to the early 20th centuries.
-It is primarily attributed to Albanian gunsmithing traditions but was manufactured across the region.
+The Tançica /sq/ also spelled Tančica (meaning "thin gun") or Arnautka (meaning "the Albanian") was a distinctive type of smoothbore musket utilizing a miquelet lock produced and widely used throughout the Balkans and the Ottoman Empire from the 18th to the early 20th centuries.
+It is primarily attributed to Italian gunsmithing traditions, imported through Albania but was manufactured across the region.
 The weapon is easily identified by its full metal covered stock and uniquely shaped butt.

 Design and features

 The most defining characteristic of the Tançica is its stock, which was entirely sheathed in decorated sheet metal, typically iron, steel, brass, or silver.
 This provided robust protection for the wood underneath and allowed for extensive artistic embellishment, including engraving, filigree, and inlays with precious metals, coral, and niello.

 Its other key feature is a curved, downward-pointing buttstock that terminates in a "T" or fishtail shape.